-(28) Unless the court otherwise orders, the bond to be given upon any grant of administration shall be in Form 77 an Administration Bond or an Administration Bond on Resealing in Form 78.
+(28) Unless the court otherwise orders, the bond to be given upon any grant of administration shall be in Form 77 or Form 78.

 Affidavit of surety

 (29) The sureties in an administration bond are required to prove by affidavit that they together have assets equal to the amount of the bond.
 No clerk shall become surety to any administration bond.